How to Create a Killer Social Media Content Strategy for 2020

 In the past decade or so, social media has been an exciting new frontier in marketing.
 It has so much going for it as a marketing platform: it’s (mostly) free, it’s audience-driven, it’s fun, and it can be extremely effective.

 But if you want to use social media to grow your business, it’s not enough to post whatever you feel like, whenever you feel like.
-Having a well-researched, thoroughly-planned strategy means the time and resources you invest in social media marketing won’t go to waste.
+Having a well-researched, social media content plan means the time and resources you invest in social media marketing won’t go to waste.

 New year, new content strategy.
 Here’s how to create an effective social media content strategy that will help your brand flourish in 2020.